Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates: Experimental methods and supplementary results

-A rapid microwave and RF pulse sequence then generates a two-component mixture comprised of 85\% of all atoms in the $\ket{F, m_F}=\ket{1,0}$ state and 15\% of all atoms in the $\ket{F, m_F}=\ket{2,0}$.
-This initiates the dynamics leading to the formation of a Peregrine soliton.
-As described in the main text, the attractive Gaussian potential in the center of the BEC only serves to induce the initial dynamics.
-It can either be left on, or it can be switched off after a brief initial period, even before a clear Peregrine peak has formed (see the example shown in Fig.~\ref{fig:well_off}).
-In both cases the formation of a Peregrine soliton can be observed, though after different evolution times.
-In the example of Fig.~\ref{fig:well_off} the well was switched off 20 ms after the formation of the mixture, which is clearly before a Peregrine soliton would reach its peak height in the continued presence of the well.
+In the example of Fig.~\ref{fig:well_off}, which will be described in greater detail later in this Supplement, the well was switched off 20~ms after the formation of the mixture, which is clearly before a Peregrine soliton would reach its peak height in the continued presence of the well.
 As a consequence of the switch-off, sound excitations are seen to propagate outwards to the edge of the BEC.
 Their propagation speed provides a sense for mean-field time scales of the system.
 The central peak still continues to grow after the switch-off, reaching a peak height approximately 80~ms after the switch-off in this example.
 Also, the observation of the Peregrine soliton is not specific to the chosen hyperfine mixture [a mixture of atoms in the $\ket{F, m_F}=\ket{1,-1}$ and $\ket{2,0}$ has also been used successfully, see Fig.~2(d,j) of the main text] and also does not critically depend on the specific component ratios.
 The slight asymmetry observed in the wings of the Peregrine solitons, as seen e.g. in Fig.~1(c,g) of the main text, can possibly be attributed to a minute and otherwise undetectable amount of counterflow between the two components of the mixture.